St Helens and Runcorn Gap Railway: Independent company

 Work on the line proceeded slowly and its costs overran the estimate.
 It did not open until 1833, but in November 1832 a train with coal wagons ran over the track because of a wager between one of the owners and the engineer that a train would pass over it by December 1832.
 The line opened officially on 21 February 1833 but the dock was not completed until August 1833.
 The extension to the Sankey Canal opened on 24 July 1833.
 From Widnes Dock, a single line crossed the extension to the canal by a swing bridge and then climbed steeply, so steeply that for a section trains had to be pulled by a stationary engine.
 Haulage by a stationary engine was also necessary for a section further north at Sutton near St Helens.
 The Liverpool and Manchester line was crossed by an iron bridge south of St Helens.
 The line was originally intended for freight but public demand led to passenger coaches being added to the rear of the trains, this service starting in September 1833.

 There was intense competition between the railway and the canal leading to financial difficulties for both companies; the canal company had reduced its dividends from 33.3% to 5.5% and the railway company was paying no dividend.
 The companies agreed to a merger, with the railway company buying out the canal company to form the St Helens Canal and Railway Company (SHCR).
-Royal assent for this was received on 21 July 1845.
+Royal assent for the St. Helens Canal and Railway Act 1845 (8 & 9 Vict. c. cxvii) enabling this was received on 21 July 1845.
 The company, which owned nine-second-hand tank engines and had a staff of 122, was described as being "ramshackle".
 It set about to improve the situation, doubling the track and easing the gradients so that the whole line could be operated by steam locomotives.